-Whenever negative goodwill arises, the identification and measurement of acquired identifiable assets, liabilities and contingent liabilities are reassessed.
-If negative goodwill still remains, it is recognised in profit or loss immediately.
+Whenever negative goodwill (a gain on bargain purchase) arises, the identification and measurement of acquired identifiable assets, liabilities and contingent liabilities are reassessed.
+If a gain on bargain purchase still remains, it is recognised in profit or loss immediately.

 On disposal of a subsidiary the attributable goodwill is included in the determination of the profit or loss on disposal.
 The same principle is applicable for partial disposals where there is a change in ownership, in other words a portion of the goodwill is expensed as part of the cost of disposal.
 For partial disposals and acquisitions with no change in ownership, goodwill is recognised as a transaction with equity holders.